Larval Forms in Protochordates

 Structure

-• Recent studies have provided evidence suggesting that lancets, specifically the cephalochordates, are the sister group of vertebrates.
-This conclusion is supported by mitochondrial and ribosomal evidence, which highlights the genetic and evolutionary relationships between these organisms.
+- Recent studies suggest lancets, specifically cephalochordates, are the sister group of vertebrates.
+Mitochondrial and ribosomal evidence shows these creatures’ genetic and evolutionary links.

-• In summary, the larval tunicates of lancets, or cephalochordates, exhibit a slender and compressed body with distinct features such as a pointed rostrum, oral hood with tentacles, buccal cavity, triangular and oval-shaped body regions, mid-dorsal and ventral fins supported by fin rays, hollow dorsal nerve cord, ventral gut, perforated pharynx with gill slits, protonephric excretory system, separate sexes, external fertilization, and suspension-feeding abilities.
-These larvae play a significant role in the life cycle of lancets and provide valuable insights into the evolutionary connections between chordates and vertebrates.
+- The larval tunicates of lancets, or cephalochordates, have a slender, compressed body with a pointed rostrum, oral hood with tentacles, buccal cavity, triangular and oval body regions, mid-dorsal and ventral fins supported by fin rays, hollow dorsal nerve cord, ventral gut, perforated pharynx with gill slits, protonephric excretory system, separate sexes, external fertilisation, and suspension-feeding.
+These larvae play a crucial role in the life cycle of lancets and give vital insights into the evolutionary relationships between chordates and vertebrates.

 Larval Development